How often should I water my lawn?

 When it comes to watering your lawn, less is more.
 Deeper watering sessions are better than smaller, more frequent schedules.
 You should also consider the type of grass you have.
 From Sir Walter to Sir Grange turf, you can view our website and look at our turf varieties to see the different needs of each grass.

-Some more important things to remember is that if you are affected by water restrictions, it is common for you to have a time constraint on when you can use your water for gardening purposes.
+One more important thing to remember is that if you are affected by water restrictions, it is common for you to have a time constraint on when you can use your water for gardening purposes.
 You may also only use approved watering systems and must follow certain procedures if you want to water your lawn.

 You can find more information on current water restrictions by looking at your local water provider’s website or by contacting them.
 To look at Sydney Water’s restrictions, follow this page.